 Based on a periodic security assessment by an outside consultant, for security purposes, the Company requires the Chief Executive Officer to use the Company's aircraft for business and personal use.
 Use of the Company's aircraft is permitted for other employees' personal use only with Chief Executive Officer approval in special circumstances, which does not occur often.
-All of our named executive officers are taxed on the value of their personal use of the Company's airplanes, if any, in accordance with IRS regulations using the Standard Industry Fare Level formula.
-This is a different amount than we disclose in the Summary Compensation Table, which is based on the SEC requirement to report the incremental cost to us of their use.
+All of our named executive officers are taxed on the value of their personal use of the Company's aircraft is permitted for other employees in the Company's aircraft for business.
+The company's aircraft are taxed on the value of their personal use of the Company's aircraft for business and personal use.
+Use of the company is a different amount than we disclose in the Summary Compensation Table, which is based on the SEC requirement to report the incremental cost to us of their use.